blaisewang/img2latex-mathpix/README.md

 ### New Featurs

-- Rendered equation view.

-- Setting panel for changing the API keys.
+- Self-contained executable application for macOS.

 ## Requirements